PwC Assessment Centre: 2020 Success Guide

 The PwC Assessment Centre is one of the most competitive assessment events in the UK, particularly for graduates.
 Before you attend it’s vital that you understand what is required to succeed.

-Never fear, as always I’m going to give you all the tools you need to succeed!
-This success guide covers each of PwC’s 6 assessment criteria that are being used to assess candidates for 2017.
+Never fear, as always we’re going to give you all the tools you need to succeed!
+This success guide covers each of PwC’s 6 assessment criteria that are being used to assess candidates.

 PwC Assessment Centre Criterion 1: Business and Client Service